oVirt/ovirt-site/source/develop/release-management/features/storage/importunregisteredentities.html.md

 ### General Functionality

-* When detaching a Storage Domain the VMs/Templates related to the Storage Domain should be deleted from the engine, but their data will be converted to an XML which will be preserved in a database table called unregistered_ovf_of_entities, and will still be part of the OVF disk contained in the Storage Domain.
+* When detaching a Storage Domain the VMs/Templates related to the Storage Domain should be deleted from the engine, but their data will be converted to an XML which will be preserved in a database table called `unregistered_ovf_of_entities`, and will still be part of the OVF disk contained in the Storage Domain.
 * When attaching a Storage Domain the user will be able to choose the VMs/Templates/Disks he wants to register to the Data Center, and will choose which cluster and quota for each Vm/Template it will be assigned with.
 * After a successful registration of a VM/Template, the entity should be removed from the entities candidates for registration.
 * The VM's snapshots and disks (active/deactivate) should be preserved upon attachment, the same as they were when those entities were on the detached Storage Domain.